Gisella Caccialanza

 Gisella Caccialanza (September 17, 1914 – July 16, 1998) was an American prima ballerina and teacher who danced in theater, opera and film productions.
-She studied ballet under Italian teacher Giovanni Rosi, and then with ballet dancer Enrico Cecchetti at La Scala in Milan, Italy.
+She studied ballet under Italian teacher Giovanni Rosi, and then with the great ballet teacher Enrico Cecchetti at La Scala in Milan, Italy.
 Caccialanza danced with Viennese choreographer Albertina Rasch, the School of American Ballet, the New Opera Company, and the San Francisco Ballet, with which she later taught and coached.

 Biography

 Caccialanza was born to Italian American parents in San Diego on September 17, 1914.
 She studied ballet under the tutelage of Italian teacher Giovanni Rosi, who recommended that she venture to Milan, Italy and continue her studies there.
 In 1925, Caccialanza was taken to La Scala to receive advanced training in ballet.
 During her three-year studying period at the opera house, she won a bronze, silver and gold medal during her final examinations at the end of the year.
-Caccialanza earned the awareness of ballet dancer Enrico Cecchetti, and he spent his final years improving her ability; he made her his goddaughter at her confirmation ceremony, after he was granted permission for it by the Pope.
+Caccialanza earned the awareness of the great ballet teacher Enrico Cecchetti, and he spent his final years improving her ability; he made her his goddaughter at her confirmation ceremony, after he was granted permission for it by the Pope.

 In 1928, Caccialanza returned to the United States.
 She was encouraged by Cecchetti to follow his routines, rather than certain American teachers whom he considered incompetent.
 Caccialanza worked with Viennese choreographer in ballet, musicals and vaudeville Albertina Rasch, on a three-year contract.
 She toured the United States in Rasch's dance troupes.
 This included performances in vaudeville houses, in motion picture prologues, the Grauman's Chinese Theatre and Radio City Music Hall.
 Caccialanza performed five times a day at Radio City Music Hall, and ballet dancer Serge Lifar persuaded her to audition for a new school run by George Balanchine.